-There were no disposals of strategic investments, nor were there any transfers of any cumulative gain or loss within equity relating to these investments in the years ended December 31, 2023 and 2022.
+There were no disposals of strategic investments, nor were there any transfers of any cumulative gain or loss within equity relating to these investments in the years ended December 31, 2024 and 2023.

-- (iii) The investee company, Vision Wide Technology Co., Ltd. (VTEC), recognized as non-current financial assets at fair value through other comprehensive income, distributed the cash dividends of \$807 from its capital surplus based on the resolution approved during the shareholders' meeting held in 2022.
-The amount has been fully received as of the reporting date and recognized as the account deduction. - (iv) The investee company, Shin Kong Global Venture Capital Corp.
-(SKGVC), which was recognized as non current financial assets at fair value through other comprehensive income, reduced its capital to refund \$2,400 in 2023, leading to a reduction of the Company's shareholding in SKGVC from 960 thousand shares to 720 thousand shares. - (v) The Company invested in InnoBridge Venture Fund I, L.P., a limited partnership company, in October 2006.
+- (iii) The investee company, Winsheng Material Technology Co., Ltd. (Winsheng Material), which was recognized as non-current financial assets at fair value through other comprehensive income, issued new shares for cash in the fourth quarter of 2024.
+The Company purchased newly issued shares of Winsheng Material amounting to \$11,591, leading to an increase of the Company's shareholding in Winsheng Material from 1,400 thousand shares to 1,690 thousand shares. - (iv) The investee company, Shin Kong Global Venture Capital Corp.
+(SKGVC), which was recognized as non-current financial assets at fair value through other comprehensive income, reduced its capital to refund \$2,400 in 2023, leading to a reduction of the Company's shareholding in SKGVC from 960 thousand shares to 720 thousand shares.

+- (v) The Company invested in InnoBridge Venture Fund I, L.P., a limited partnership company, in October 2006.
 The investment had been designated as a financial asset at fair value through other comprehensive income upon the adoption of IFRS 9.
-As of December 31, 2023, the book value was \$0.
+As of December 31, 2024, the book value was \$0.
 In accordance with the IFRS Q&A released by the Accounting Research and Development Foundation on June 15, 2023, wherein the financial asset cannot be designated as at fair value through other comprehensive income, the classification need not be applied retroactively to the investments in limited partnership companies that were made prior to June 30, 2023, according to the Q&A for the classification of financial assets released by the FSC.
-Therefore, the Company continues to measure its investment in InnoBridge Venture Fund I, L.P. as a financial asset at fair value through other comprehensive income.

-- (vi) For credit risk and market risk, please refer to note (6)(t). - (vii) As of December 31, 2023 and 2022, the Company did not provide any financial assets at fair value through other comprehensive income as collateral for its loans.

-(d) Notes and accounts receivable
+Therefore, the Company continues to measure its investment in InnoBridge Venture Fund I, L.P. as a financial asset at fair value through other comprehensive income. - (vi) For credit risk and market risk, please refer to note (6)(v). - (vii) As of December 31, 2024 and 2023, the Company did not provide any financial assets at fair value through other comprehensive income as collateral for its loans. - (d) Notes and accounts receivable

-December 31, 2023 December 31, 2022

-Notes receivable \$ 13,256 11,705

-Accounts receivable-measured as amortized cost 4,906,853 4,615,831

-Accounts receivable-fair value through other comprehensive income 2,374,058 1,991,229
+December 31, 2023 Notes receivable \$ 13,538 13,256 Accounts receivable-measured as amortized cost 7,335,017 4,906,853 Accounts receivable-fair value through other comprehensive income 1,506,404 8,854,959 2,374,058 7,294,167 Less: Loss allowance \$ (57,866) 8,797,093 (54,388) 7,239,779

-7,294,167 6,618,765

-Less: Loss allowance (54,388) (55,020)

-\$ 7,239,779 6,563,745